What is the Tenant Protection Act

 Not At Fault (Click for details)

 - Owner or relative move in only where the original lease or a new lease allows for an owner or relative to move in.
 The eviction must be done by an owner or the owner’s spouse, domestic partner, children, grandchildren, parents, or grandparents.
 The original lease or new lease must reserve the right to move in an owner or the owner’s spouse, domestic partner, children, grandchildren, parents, or grandparents.
+[Until June 30, 2021, tenants who were not previously protected by AB 1482 can additionally be evicted if the current landlord has entered into a contract for sale with a buyer who intended to live in the unit.]

 - Withdrawal of the unit from the rental market.